 While she is not keen on being picked up, therefore not a good fit for small children, Sissy can be described as a lap cat.
 She approaches on her own terms and displays that charming feline independence known to all cat lovers.
 Patience (and head rubs) wins her over.
 Sissy will grow to hold a place in your heart that goes far beyond her small size.
-Please use caution when introducing her to any canines in your home.
-She never had the pleasure of meeting a canine.
+Sissy doesn't seem to like dogs very much.

 Your message has been sent to Coastal Pet Rescue.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.